professoroakz/AIProject/README.md

 * Modern Family
 * Arrow

-## Accuracy differs, with TWD and BBT with the best scores.
+## Accuracy differs, with TWD and BBT with the best scores :).